BigaSpinosaLab/PAPER_CRISPRa_screening_HSC_from_mESCs/README.md

     - Script 7 refers to the differential abundance analysis with miloR for testing SADEiGEN vs WT condition.
     - Script 8 refers to the pseudobulk differential expression analysis for the subset of Kdr positive cells.

 Raw FASTQ files and CellRanger output are available through GEO.
 Additionally, an RDS file including a Seurat object is also available in the same accession number.
-This RDS file includes up to Script 6 execution.
+This RDS file includes up to Script 6 execution, included.

 NOTE: Corresponding HTML reports generated from scripts 1, 2, 4 and 5 are also available in a subfolder.